Trendyol/android-dev-tools/README.md

 ```

 ## Environment Manager
-It provides environment selection dialog can be opened from the app notifications with predefined environment data.
+Environment Manager provides environment selection dialog can be opened from the app notifications with predefined environment data.

 ### Setup
 ```gradle